pdr9908/portfolio/README.md

 ## about me

-I am a recent grad with a Master's degree in Data Science 🤓.
+I am a recent grad with a Master's degree in Data Science.
 I've worked on both solution-oriented and exploratory projects dealing with diverse data sources.
 I've completed projects spanning a breadth of topics, from processing cardiac signals for arrythmia detection in patients with congenital heart disease to analyzing web-scraped news articles with NLP techniques and social science approaches like running focus groups.
 My passion lies in building a strong career in data science and AI in order to provide data-driven solutions across myriad domains.